 It may be just me, but I have an impression this one-shot is a bit too-- appreciated, I guess, among its readers.
-So oh, very much "kawaii" and darling, and lovey-dovey and whatnot.
-Not really!
-This manga is predictable, obvious and pretty much a copy-paste of any other shoujo one-shot.
+So oh, very much "kawaii" and cute, and sweet and whatnot.
+Time to balance this out with some old fashioned cynicism.

 "Suki" to Ienai is full of shoujo-goodness that any shoujo fangirl will enjoy.
 Being one of the first manga I've ever read I thought it was the "goddess" of shoujo manga, but now that I've read too many shoujo to count I realized the storyline is just like every other.
 But don't get me wrong, the characters and storyline is simply kawaii, therefore making me read it over and over.
 The story is light and fluffy while being heavy at the same time making this shoujo work, one you would find yourself going back to for oldtimes sakes.